gagneurlab/py_outrider/README.md

 (It is recommended to use `Tensorflow`>2.0.2, which fixed some rather significant runtime issues.)

-Then, run `pip install git+https://github.com/gagneurlab/py_outrider.git` to install py_outrider in this environment.
+Then, run `pip install py_outrider` to install py_outrider in this environment (or `pip install git+https://github.com/gagneurlab/py_outrider.git` to install from github).
 To check available options, run
 ```sh
 py_outrider --help